New Leaf Illinois Network Grant Guidelines

 The grant period will be 06/01/2022 – 05/31/2023 and the application and review process will follow this schedule:

 There is a separate application for each funding category.

-Grant payments will be disbursed in June and January.
+Grant payments will be disbursed in June 2022 and January 2023.
 Payments are dependent on receipt of the funds from the state as well as the receipt and acceptance of the midyear report.